rafaelzig/SlotsRaffle/README.md

 # SlotsRaffle
 ```
-Usage: python3 raffle.py [OPTIONS]
+Usage: raffle.py [OPTIONS]

 Options:
   --directory PATH         Path of the directory containing the files
+  --delimiter [comma|tab]  delimiter used in input and output files
   --help                   Show this message and exit.
 ```